fu4303/react-routing-diy/README.md

 #### `Route`

-Route's take a `path` prop and some children.
+Routes take a `path` prop and children elements.
 They will render their children if the URL matches their `path` prop.

 ```js
 function App() {